lacanoid/run64/vdc64/README.md

 so basically the same code should run, with some adaptations.

 Why do this?
 So you can run c64 programs in 80 columns!
-It works with programs which use KERNAL to print to screen.
+It works great with programs which use BASIC/KERNAL to print to screen.
-This includes BASIC and figforth.

 It provides 80 column support as well as additional features, such as c128 escape sequences and windowing.